 In some relationships, hurting the other becomes a person's habit.
 It's poison, it kills.
 When one soulmate destroys the other because her/his inner child is broken it emotionally hollows out the one who is betrayed and left behind.
 The damage caused by the breakdown of the once intimate relationship is internal and goes deep; it goes to the very core of who we are.
 The betrayal literally kills the universe of the person who is being betrayed.
 It literally kills that person.
 The one who does the killing is only able to feel her/his own pain and moves on without feeling remorse about what she/he did to the other who had initially put all of his/her heart and trust and faith in her/him.

 I truly believe that a partner constantly finding fault in his/her soulmate and systematically projecting her/his negativity and narcissistic victim syndrome on the other destroys much more than just his/her heart.
 Traumas and syndromes cause more traumas and syndromes and it has serious Universal implications.
 The pain and the hurt caused by this type of relational abuse hurts our People at large and every living thing in nature and the harmful effects reverberate and leave scars troughout all of the Universe.

-We, as individuals as well as People, are in dire need of the healing mirrors our ancestors passed on to us trough storytelling and ceremony and our language, now more than ever.
+To me, David Courchene's testimony is a beautiful example of the importance of returning to the ancient lessons and ceremonies of the gete-ayaa'ag, the ones who walked the land before us.
+We, as individuals as well as People, are in dire need of the healing mirrors that were passed on to us through storytelling and ceremony and through our language, now more than ever.
+We must set our hearts right and we must find the right ways do do this.
 There is much to be learned from our Elders who are still among us and who survived many battles and storms in their own lives.
 We must be strong.